Jalna district: District Magistrate/Collector

-list of District Magistrate / Collector

 Geography

 The district is situated in central Maharashtra, in the north of the Marathwada region—one of eight districts—as part Aurangabad division, and is bounded on the north by Jalgaon district, on the east by Parbhani district and Buldhana district, on the south by Beed district and on the west by Aurangabad district.

 The district occupies an area of 7687 sqkm.
 The range of geographical latitudes and longitudes of the district is from 19.01' N to 21.03'N and from 75.04'E to 76.04'E, with gently to moderately sloping topography.
 The Northern part of the district is occupied by the Ajanta and Satmala hill ranges.

 Rivers and lakes

 The Godavari River flows along the southern boundary of the district, from west to east.
 The Purna River, one of the major tributaries of the Godavari, also flows through the district.
 The Dudhana, the principal tributary of the Purna, and the Kelana and the Girija, also tributaries of the Purna, as well as the Gulati and the Kundlika—which has been dammed to create the Ghanewadi Reservoir, which provides water to Jalna city—are other rivers draining the district.